energyquantified/eq-python-client/docs/userguide/metadata.rst

      <Curve: "DE Hydro Snow-and-Groundwater MWh D Normal", curve_type=TIMESERIES>,
      <Curve: "DE Nuclear Capacity Available MW REMIT", curve_type=INSTANCE_PERIOD>]

 Metadata is cached.
-So, if you try to load the same page twice, it is loaded from the cache, and thus not hitting the server.
+So, if you try to load the same page twice, it is fetched from the cache, and thus not hitting the server.

 Places
 ------

+Method reference: :py:meth:`eq.metadata.places() <energyquantified.api.MetadataAPI.places>`

-Similar to the curve search, you can look up places with fulltext search:
+Similar to the curve search, you can look up places with a free-text search:

    >>> nuclear_powerplants = eq.metadata.places(q='nuclear germany')
    >>> nuclear_powerplants